-- -1 After all series have been completed the Qualification order is established, by taking the best result of each driver. - -2 In case of more than one driver recording identical best results of qualifications the next best result is taken. - -3 In the case of more than one driver recording identical results in a final, the driver starting with the higher start number is classified as the faster, e.g. if number 5 and 2 have equal times, 5 is deemed to have higher final placing. - -4 The sub-finals and final are run according to the schedule printed in the official race program, which may only be changed by team managers majority vote. - -5 Starting order for the drivers who moved up to the final is based on number of laps and time. - In different circumstances it will be number 1 from the A-final who gets the number 1 and the number 1 from the B-final who gets the number 2 etc. - 2.5.4 During the warm-up period, or at any other time of a race in progress, deliberate stopping a car on the race track will lead to be penalised with a 10 second "stop and go" after the start of the race.
+- -1 In each round drivers will score points based on laps and times achieved.
+The fastest competitor (based on laps & time) in each Round will score zero (0) points, second place 2 points, third place 3 points, fourth place 4 points and so on.
+If two (or more) competitors achieve an equal time in any Round they will be awarded equal points.
+The next competitor not included in the tie will be awarded points corresponding to his position in the particular Round.
+(NOTE: drivers not recording a time or having a time disqualified in any Round score points for last place in that Round).
+Overall Qualifying positions are decided by each drivers "best" (lowest) points being added together, based on the number of rounds to count.
+In the event of a tied position the driver with the single highest finishing position in any of the best rounds that counted will be awarded the tie (eq.
+1+3+3=7 beats 3+2+2=7).
+In the event of a continuing tie then the laps and times from the best points Round will be compared.
+The driver with the fastest laps and time will be awarded the tie.
+In the case of a continuing tie, then the times from the next best scores will be compared.
+Only counting Rounds will be used to decide Qualifying positions (or ties), all other Qualifying Round scores and times will be discarded.
+Out of 6 (six) completed rounds 4 (four) to count.
+Out of 5 (five) completed rounds 3 (three) to count.
+Out of 3 (three) and 4 (four) completed rounds 2(two) to count.
+Out of 1 (one) and 2 (two) completed round 1 (one) to count. - -2 In case of more than one driver recording identical best results of qualifications the next best result is taken. - -3 In the case of more than one driver recording identical results in a final, the driver starting with the higher start number is classified as the faster, e.g. if number 5 and 2 have equal times, 5 is deemed to have higher final placing. - -4 The sub-finals and final are run according to the schedule printed in the official race program, which may only be changed by team managers majority vote. - -5 Starting order for the drivers who moved up to the final is based on number of laps and time.

+In different circumstances it will be number 1 from the A-final who gets the number 1 and the number 1 from the B-final who gets the number 2 etc.

+2.5.4 During the warm-up period, or at any other time of a race in progress, deliberate stopping a car on the race track will lead to be penalised with a 10 second "stop and go" after the start of the race.
 Consecutive stopping on the race track will lead to immediate disqualification.